January 7, 2022

 The winter season recently arrived and while weather has been fairly mild thus far, we know that changes can happen quickly.
 In a typical Michigan winter, we can experience snow, ice, and extreme wind chills.

-With our return to the In-Person option, one of the questions that may come up this Winter is how the school district will handle snow days.
-As in the past, we will continue to make decisions regarding snow days based on ensuring the safety of all students, families, and employees during the winter months.
+We will continue to make decisions regarding snow days based on ensuring the safety of all students, families, and employees during the winter months.
 On any given day, the roads we live or travel on might be in perfect condition, while other local roads in the district may be unsafe.
 Holly Area Schools comprises of 124 square miles.
-We are the 3rd largest district in the Tri-County Area.
 Because we are so large, conditions in one area of our district may be different than the conditions in another area.